argimenes/speedy-ts-reactive/docs/architecture/INPUT_COMMANDS_AND_KEYBINDINGS.md

 ### CommandRegistry

 `CommandRegistry` is a semantic UI-command registry with `id`, `label`, `canExecute`, and `execute`.
-Core registrations currently live beside Block registration in [`register-core-views.ts`](../../src/rendering/register-core-views.ts).
+Migrated modules register commands through `register.command`, with owner identity and automatic disposal.
+Legacy/core registrations remain beside Block registration in [`register-core-views.ts`](../../src/rendering/register-core-views.ts).
+Duplicate IDs fail; low-level registration returns an idempotent disposer.
 It is suitable when keyboard, menus, or other callers need the same named action.

 It is distinct from `TreeCommands`: the registry controls availability and invocation; its implementation normally calls a tree command or runtime service.

-Programmatic callers may use either:
+Core/legacy programmatic callers may use either (hosted views use `BlockRuntime.setField` instead):

 ```ts
 editor.commands.setPayloadField(nodeKey, "checked", true, "Check Block");